 Paradigm carries several types of stoves which are either wood-burning or charcoal jikos.
 While The Paradigm Project is headquartered in Colorado, they are doing work in South America and Eastern Africa.
 EzyLife is the company on the ground in Kenya, which is where I am working.
 At this time, I am the only person from Paradigm in the office with EzyLife and am also the only American.
 I work and stay in Nairobi which is a wonderful city!

-The duration of my internship is about two months.
-I was given two business problems, and I am to “solve” them by the end of the summer (although it’s winter here!).
-My long-term goals are to increase usage of the jikos among our end-users and increase warranty registrations.
-My way of doing that is to experiment with text messaging (extremely popular in Kenya) for warranty registrations and to improve the training of our sales staff to combat misconceptions and incorrect stove usage among end-users.
+The duration of my internship was about two months.
+I was given two business problems, and was to “solve” them by the end of the summer (although it was winter there!).
+My long-term goals were to increase usage of the jikos among our end-users and increase warranty registrations.
+My way of doing that was to experiment with text messaging (extremely popular in Kenya) for warranty registrations and to improve the training of our sales staff to combat misconceptions and incorrect stove usage among end-users.
 One misconception that our end-users have about our product is that certain dishes and certain size pots cannot be cooked on the jikos.
 However, the people who say it is impossible are the people who generally have not tried it.
-To combat this, one of my projects is to create a video that our sales team can show during product demonstrations.
-It has been really fun to plan who will be in the video, what they will wear, what economic level they will be from, what they will cook, etc. I also spend a lot of time in the field, learning about peoples’ experiences with our product and our company and conducting focus groups that fuels the training materials that I am producing.
+To combat this, one of my projects was to create a video that our sales team can show during product demonstrations.
+It has been really fun to plan who will be in the video, what they will wear, what economic level they will be from, what they will cook, etc. I also spent a lot of time in the field, learning about peoples’ experiences with our product and our company and conducting focus groups that fuels the training materials that I was producing.

-I am excited to finish my materials and see the results.
-I am also very excited for my safari in the next few weeks.
-I definitely am working hard, but I want to take advantage of the beauty and adventure that is Africa while I am here!
+I was excited to finish my materials and see the results.
+I also really loved my safari a few weeks later.
+I definitely worked hard, but I wanted to take advantage of the beauty and adventure that is Africa while I was here!